cfpb/design-system/docs/pages/heroes.md

                   }
               </style>
           </section>
-        variation_description: The hero graphic may be fully contained, as shown here, or bleeding.
-For production and style specs, as well as implementation details, click on the "Show details" link.
-For reference, please see this [live example of a hero with illustration](https://www.consumerfinance.gov/owning-a-home/) and
+        variation_description: 'The illustration may be inset, as shown here, or bleeding.
+See examples of a [hero with inset illustration](https://www.consumerfinance.gov/owning-a-home/) and
-          [live example of a hero with bleeding illustration](https://www.consumerfinance.gov/consumer-tools/money-as-you-grow/).
+          [hero with bleeding
+          illustration](https://www.consumerfinance.gov/consumer-tools/money-as-you-grow/).
+          Click on the "show details" link below for implementation details and production specs. '
         variation_name: Hero with illustration
         variation_specs: >-
           #### Standard hero with illustration